bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 allow the RC to follow up after interaction has been concluded.

+[[ Editor's note: The combination of a "handle" and "uri" really feels like the access token pattern.
+Perhaps the exact constructs for this could be re-used here instead of something special for the request continuation? ]]

 ## Access Tokens {#response-token}

-If the AS has successfully granted one or more access tokens, it responds with one of these fields.
-The AS MUST NOT respond with both fields.
+If the AS has successfully granted one or more access tokens to the RC, the AS responds with either the `access_token` or the `multiple_access_token` field.
+The AS MUST NOT respond with both the `access_token` and `multiple_access_token` fields.

 [[ Editor's note: I really don't like the dichotomy between "access_token" and "multiple_access_tokens" and their being mutually